rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part02/README.md

 # 2.1 - Describe the components of Services including directives

-Java since version 6 supported service-provider loading facility via the `java.util.ServiceLoader` class.
-Using Service Loader you can have a service provider interface (SPI) simply called Service, and multiple implementations of the SPI simply called Service Providers.
-These Service Providers in Java 8 and earlier are located in the classpath and loaded at run time.
+Since version 6 Java has supported service-provider loading via the `java.util.ServiceLoader` class facility.
+Using Service Loader you can have a service provider interface (SPI) - simply called Service, and multiple implementations of the SPI - simply called Service Providers.
+These Service Providers in Java 8 and earlier are located in the classpath and are loaded at run time.

 Since Java 9 you can develop Services and Service Providers as modules.
 A service module declares one or more interfaces whose implementations will be provided at run time by some provider modules.
-A provider module declares what implementations of service interfaces it `provides`.The module that discovers and loads service providers must contain a `uses` directive in its declaration.
+A provider module declares what implementations of service interfaces it `provides`.
+The module that discovers and loads service providers must contain a `uses` directive in its declaration.

 ## Service Module

 We have a [GreeterIntf interface](https://github.com/rysharprules/Java-SE11-Upgrade-Exam/blob/master/src/ocp/study/part02/greeting_1/service/p1/GreeterIntf.java) with one method, `greet()`, which resides in package `p1`.
 This is exported by `modS` defined in the service [module-info.java](https://github.com/rysharprules/Java-SE11-Upgrade-Exam/blob/master/src/ocp/study/part02/greeting_1/service/module-info.java).

-We can compile this with: `javac service/module-info.java service/p1/GreeterIntf.java` and package as a JAR with: `jar --create --file service.jar -C service .`
+We can compile this with:

+`javac service/module-info.java service/p1/GreeterIntf.java`

+and package as a JAR with:

+`jar --create --file service.jar -C service .`

 ## Service Provider Module